tiadrop/pipe2d/README.md

 Inspired by [graphics shaders](https://en.wikipedia.org/wiki/Shader), Pipe2D provides a simple unified addressing interface for a transforming pipeline to any 2-dimensional concept.

-For example, `imagePipe(image)` creates an interface `get(x, y)` that samples the image at the given coordinates, with optional antialiasing for non-integral coordinates.
+For example, `imagePipe(image|canvas)` creates an interface `get(x, y)` that samples the image at the given coordinates, with optional antialiasing for non-integral coordinates.

 We can chain this with other 'pipes' to transform that pixel data, and how it's read.
 The following demo reads a displacement map from a pipeline and applies it to image sampling coordinates to create a refraction and magnification effect inside the mouse pointer: